 - Theft–dine and dash for example

 There are so many areas of a restaurant business, and each area comes with its own risk assessment needs.
-There are, however, some common facets of risk assessment that cover all restaurant areas.
-These three facets of restaurant risk assessment show up restaurant-wide.
-They’re rather broad because they can fit different situations with varying levels of specificity.
+There are common facets of risk assessment that cover all restaurant areas, however.

 "Key Takeaway: Risk assessment for a restaurant is all about finding the areas of potential risk and discovering ways to mitigate or avoid them."